shiloyair88/wave-power/README.md

 In this project, we foucs on one task of the ODYSSEA project - creating a forecasting system of wave-power along the Mediterranean Sea.
 As part of this, we used several methods(Fourier Transform, trionm, intepolation, etc.).
-In addition, we performed an in-depth analysis of results but you can see all the of them only in the document.
+In addition, we performed an in-depth analysis of results but you can see all of them only in the document.

 Code: